awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 ### AWS CLI<a name="AuroraMySQL.Replication.CrossRegion.Creating.CLI"></a>

-**CLI**
+**To create an Aurora MySQL DB cluster that is a cross\-region read replica with the CLI**

-1. Call the AWS CLI `[create\-db\-cluster](http://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)` command in the AWS Region where you want to create the Read Replica DB cluster\.
+1. Call the AWS CLI `[create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)` command in the AWS Region where you want to create the Read Replica DB cluster\.
 Include the `--replication-source-identifier` option and specify the Amazon Resource Name \(ARN\) of the source DB cluster to create a Read Replica for\.

    For cross\-region replication where the DB cluster identified by `--replication-source-identifier` is encrypted, you must specify the `--kms-key-id` option and the `--storage-encrypted` option\.
 You must also specify either the `--source-region` or `--pre-signed-url` option\.
 Using `--source-region` autogenerates a pre\-signed URL that is a valid request for the `CreateDBCluster` API action that can be executed in the source AWS Region that contains the encrypted DB cluster to be replicated\.
 Using `--pre-signed-url` requires you to construct a pre\-signed URL manually instead\.
 The KMS key ID is used to encrypt the Read Replica, and must be a KMS encryption key valid for the destination AWS Region\.
-To learn more about these options, see `[create\-db\-cluster](http://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)`\.
+To learn more about these options, see `[create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)`\.
 **Note**
 You can set up cross\-region replication from an unencrypted DB cluster to an encrypted Read Replica by specifying `--storage-encrypted` and providing a value for `--kms-key-id`\.
 In this case, you don't need to specify `--source-region` or `--pre-signed-url`\.